 Now, it is successfully connected to your remote server storage.
-In this application, the right-hand side remote server and left-hand side your local machine.
+In this application, the right-hand side is the remote server, and the left-hand side is your local machine.

-In your local machine, select the file that you want to upload.
+On your local machine, select the file that you want to upload.
 Right-click on it and click “upload”.
-In the button, you can see the progress of the upload.
+On the button, you can see the progress of the upload.

 You can upload other files using this method.
-Copy the path of your file and paste it on the notepad.
-Then copy the file name and paste it to the end of the path that you copied.
+Copy the path to your file and paste it on the notepad.
+Then copy the file name and paste it at the end of the path that you copied.
 You have to do this with both video and audio files.

 After that, you can get this streaming script in the guide.
 Please check the description.
-Replace the video and audio path with your paths.
-You have to replace the stream key also by using your key.
+Replace the video and audio paths with your paths.
+You must use your key to replace the stream key.
 You can find it on the YouTube live stream page of the channel.

 Run Stream Script and Live on YouTube

 After that, you have a new screen.
 It helps keep the live stream up and running after the closing of the SSH terminal.
 Use this command to install the screen.

 sudo apt-get install screen

 Use this code to navigate your new screen.
 Press “Space Bar” to proceed.